Deeptig9138/DSA-in-CPP/Basics/Patterns/Pyramid Pattern/README.md

 1  2  3  2  1
 ```
 Same thing can be done with characters.
 Check out increasing_number_pyramid & increasing_number_pyramid1
+There is another variation of this which you can see at increasing_number_pyramid2

 ## Program Logic Explanation
 *Note: This is a general program logic to build the pattern, it is not necessary that i may have applied the same method.
 These patterns can be achieved by various writing which comes under same logic.
 Understanding of logic is more important than the code.*